-To assist policy- and other decision-makers implement the proposed policy framework, experts appointed for Policy Unit 10 hereby put forth practical guidelines and a menu of prioritized actions.
-These recommendations are based on critical review of documents, exchange of 35 award-winning and globally recognized practices in housing policy (see Annex IV), and rigorous discussions (both inperson and virtual).
-UN-Habitat's Housing at the Center of the New Urban Agenda approach provides guiding principles that can help policy- and decision-makers elevate housing within the new urban agenda, thereby ensuring access for all, to adequate, safe and affordable housing.
+28. To assist policy- and other decision-makers implement the proposed policy framework, experts appointed for Policy Unit 10 hereby put forth practical guidelines and a menu of prioritized actions.
+These recommendations are based on critical review of documents, exchange of 35 award-winning and globally recognized practices in housing policy (see annex IV), and rigorous discussions (both in-person and virtual).
+UN-Habitat's Housing at the Centre of the New Urban Agenda approach provides guiding principles that can help policy- and decision-makers elevate housing within the new urban agenda, thereby ensuring access for all, to adequate, safe and affordable housing.
 These principles can help highlight the narrow focus on housing construction and expand it to a holistic housing development framework, integrated with urban planning practice.
-They place people and human rights at the forefront of urban sustainable development (see Box 1).
+They place people and human rights at the forefront of urban sustainable development (see box 1).

+Box 1

-Box 1.
-Housing at the Center of the New Urban Agenda Principles
+Housing at the centre of the New Urban Agenda principles

-- Housing is inseparable from urbanization.
-Housing policies and strategies at national and local levels should therefore be integrated into urban development policies and coordinated with economic and social policies. - Housing is a socioeconomic development imperative.
+- (a) Housing is inseparable from urbanization.
+Housing policies and strategies at national and local levels should therefore be integrated into urban development policies and coordinated with economic and social policies; - (b) Housing is a socioeconomic development imperative.
 Housing is a precondition for human survival.
 Housing is critical for the sustainable socioeconomic development of people and cities.
-While housing provision is important for improving livelihoods, living standard and welfare, it is also a significant source of wealth, economic growth and employment a major component of the economic development agenda. - Systemic reforms, strong states and long-term policy and finance are needed to enable access to adequate housing for all.
-National and local authorities should re-assume a leadership role in formulating, regulating, implementing and monitoring policies to respond to housing needs and affordability constraints, especially in the poorest segments of the population.
-Financing for housing should be established and increased, especially for lowincome groups. - A twin-track approach, with curative (slum upgrading) and preventive (new provision) housing policies and programs, should be promoted.
-This approach should be implemented via the participatory and coordinated efforts of national and local governments, development finance institutions, private sector and civil society. - Housing and slum upgrading policies should be accompanied by national strategies with a detailed action plan, adequate resources for implementation, and monitoring and evaluation indicators.
-These processes need to be guided by principles of transparency and accountability.
+While housing provision is important for improving livelihoods, living standard and welfare, it is also a significant source of wealth, economic growth and employment a major component of the economic development agenda; - (c) Systemic reforms, strong states and long-term policy and finance are needed to enable access to adequate housing for all.
+National and local authorities should reassume a leadership role in formulating, regulating, implementing and monitoring policies to respond to housing needs and affordability constraints, especially in the poorest segments of the population.
+Financing for housing should be established and increased, especially for low-income groups;